 One common way people resolve these cases without a trial is by entering into what is called a “Consent without Admissions” agreement.
 That resolution usually involves the respondent agreeing to go ahead and stay away from the petitioner without admitting to the underlying facts supporting the allegation in the CPO petition.

-These can be effective tools to avoid a time-consuming hearing and potential negative ruling from the judge.
+These can be effective tools to avoid a time-consuming hearing and a potentially negative ruling from the judge.
 However, consent without admission agreements can leave the respondent open to later allegations of contempt.
-In other words, once the court order is in place if the other petitioner does not act in good faith, they could always later allege without evidence that the respondent violated the order.
+In other words, once the court order is in place, if the petitioner does not act in good faith, they could always later allege that the respondent violated the order.
 In that case, the respondent could end up defending a criminal contempt charge that carries a maximum penalty of 180 days in jail and/or a $1,000.00 fine.

 A better outcome for a respondent usually involves a CPO lawyer convincing the other side to withdraw the petition.
 If the petitioner has an attorney, the two attorneys can negotiate and try to reach an out of court agreement to avoid the cost and expenses of litigating.
 Because the nature of these cases usually involves high emotions and hot tempers, this option is not always available.

-Trial Attorney Jay P. Mykytiuk defends Civil Protection Order (CPO) respondents in the District of Columbia and prosecutes CPOs on behalf of petitioners.
+Trial Attorney Jay P. Mykytiuk defends Civil Protection Order (CPO) respondents in the District of Columbia.
 While a CPO is a civil remedy, much like a restraining order, its issuance can have criminal consequences, and impact one’s ability to obtain a security clearance necessary for employment.
 CPOs can be issued for up to one year and can be extended at the end of the CPO period.
 Another collateral consequence of having a CPO is that federal law prohibits you from legally possessing a firearm.
-In fact, DC law requires you surrender any firearm to the local police station.
+In fact, DC law requires you to surrender any firearm to the local police station.